mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Extended Addressing
 ```````````````````
-Extended CAN Addressing Format is usually used when direct communication with servers is not possible -
+The Extended CAN Addressing Format is typically used when direct communication with servers is not possible.
-a client (Diagnostic Tester) is not connected to the same CAN network as server(s), therefore one or more ECU Gateways
+In this case, a client (Diagnostic Tester) is not connected to the same CAN network as the server(s),
-are used to pass on the packets/messages.
+and one or more ECU Gateways forward diagnostic messages.

-When Extended CAN Addressing Format is used, then the value of **the first CAN frame byte informs about a target** of
+In Extended CAN Addressing, **the first byte of the CAN frame data field contains the Network Target Address (N_TA)**,
+which identifies the receiving node.
-a packet and remaining :ref:`Network Address Information <knowledge-base-n-ai>` (a transmitting entity and
+The remaining :ref:`Network Address Information <knowledge-base-n-ai>` (the transmitting entity and the
-:ref:`an addressing type <knowledge-base-addressing>`) are determined by CAN Identifier value.
+:ref:`addressing type <knowledge-base-addressing>`) are derived from the CAN Identifier.

-.. note:: With extended addressing, both 11-bit (standard) and 29-bit (extended) CAN Identifiers are allowed.
+.. note:: Extended addressing may be used with both 11-bit (standard) and 29-bit (extended) CAN Identifiers.

-Following parameters specifies :ref:`Network Address Information <knowledge-base-n-ai>` for
-Extended CAN Addressing Format:
+In Extended CAN Addressing Format, the following parameters define the
+:ref:`Network Address Information <knowledge-base-n-ai>`:

-- CAN ID - informs about addressing type and transmitting node
+- CAN ID – encodes the addressing type and transmitting node
-- Target Address (located in the first data byte of a :ref:`CAN Frame <knowledge-base-can-frame>`) - informs about
+- Target Address – contained in the first data byte of the :ref:`CAN Frame <knowledge-base-can-frame>`,
-  a receiving node
+  identifies the receiving node

-.. note:: :ref:`Network Protocol Control Information <knowledge-base-n-pci>` is placed in the **second byte** of
+.. note:: In Extended CAN Addressing, the :ref:`Network Protocol Control Information <knowledge-base-n-pci>`
-  :ref:`CAN frame data field <knowledge-base-can-data-field>` when Extended CAN Addressing format is used.
+  is located in the second byte of the :ref:`CAN frame data field <knowledge-base-can-data-field>`.

 .. _knowledge-base-can-mixed-addressing:

 Mixed Addressing
 ````````````````
-Mixed CAN Addressing Format (just like Extended CAN Addressing Format) is used when direct communication with servers is not possible - a client (Diagnostic Tester) is not connected to the same CAN network as server(s), therefore one or more ECU Gateways are used to pass on the packets/messages.
+Mixed CAN Addressing Format is used in cases where direct communication with servers is not possible.
+A client (Diagnostic Tester) is not connected to the same CAN network as the server(s), and messages are therefore forwarded by one or more ECU Gateways.

-When Mixed CAN Addressing Format is used, then the value of **the first byte of a CAN frame is an address extension** of :ref:`Network Address Information <knowledge-base-n-ai>`.
+When the Mixed CAN Addressing Format is used,
+**the first byte of the CAN frame data field contains an Address Extension (N_AE)**, which forms part of the :ref:`Network Address Information <knowledge-base-n-ai>`.
-**The balue of the address extension shall be the same for each for transmitted and received packets.**
+The value of this Address Extension must remain consistent across all packets exchanged between the same sender and receiver for a given :ref:`addressing type <knowledge-base-addressing>`.

 .. note:: :ref:`Network Protocol Control Information <knowledge-base-n-pci>` is placed in the **second byte** of :ref:`CAN frame data field <knowledge-base-can-data-field>` if mixed addressing format is used.

-Following parameters specify :ref:`Network Address Information <knowledge-base-n-ai>` for Extended CAN Addressing Format:
+Following parameters specify :ref:`Network Address Information <knowledge-base-n-ai>` for Mixed CAN Addressing Format:

 - CAN ID - informs about addressing type, transmitting and receiving nodes within the network
-- Addressing Extension (located in the first data byte of a :ref:`CAN Frame <knowledge-base-can-frame>`) - extends information carried by CAN Identifier
+- Addressing Extension (located in the first data byte of a :ref:`CAN Frame <knowledge-base-can-frame>`) - provides an additional 8-bit addressing field (N_AE) extending the information in the CAN Identifier

 Mixed CAN Addressing Format has two sub-types, depending which CAN ID format is used:

-- `Mixed Addressing - 11-bit CAN Identifier`_
+- `Mixed Addressing with 11-bit CAN Identifier`_
-- `Mixed Addressing - 29-bit CAN Identifier`_
+- `Mixed Addressing with 29-bit CAN Identifier`_

 .. _knowledge-base-can-mixed-11-bit-addressing:

-Mixed Addressing - 11-bit CAN Identifier
+Mixed Addressing with 11-bit CAN Identifier
-''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''
 It is a subtype `Mixed Addressing`_ when only 11-bit (standard) CAN Identifiers are used.

 .. _knowledge-base-can-mixed-29-bit-addressing:

-Mixed Addressing - 29-bit CAN Identifier
+Mixed Addressing with 29-bit CAN Identifier
-''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''
 It is a subtype `Mixed Addressing`_ when only 29-bit (extended) CAN Identifiers are used.
 The mapping of :ref:`Network Address Information <knowledge-base-n-ai>` into the CAN identifier is further specified.